 5. Avoid elastic bands

 Opt for a cloth based scrunchie over an elastic one.
-Elastic can snag and pull your hair causing it to break while you snooze.
+Elastic can snag, pull and break your hair when you tie it while sleeping.
 It may even result in split ends and damaged hair cuticles.

 6. Sleep with dry hair

 Never, ever sleep with wet hair.
 It is harmful in so many different ways.
 Wet hair is very tender and is susceptible to breakage easily.
 Sleeping with wet hair can also cause flu, trigger migraine and aggravate sinus related troubles.
-It is best to make sure your hair is 100% dry before you hit the sack.
+To protect your hair, it is best to make sure your tresses are 100% dry before you hit the sack.

 7. Avoid sleeping with untied hair

-If you have medium to long hair, never sleep with it untied.
+If you have medium to long mane, always remember to tie your hair while sleeping.
 All the rolling around can make it dry and cause breakage.
 Tie it loosely either in a bun or a braid.

 8. Use a silk scarf

-If you can’t find a pillowcase in satin or silk, just use a scarf instead.
+If you can’t find a pillowcase in satin or silk, just use a scarf to protect your hair while sleeping.
 It serves the same purpose and can be carried around to make sure that you never subject your hair to friction.

 9. Treat it overnight

-There are tonnes of leave-in treatments available in the market to suit every budget.
+To protect hair and improve its texture, there are tons of leave-in treatments available in the market to suit every budget.
 Use a leave-in treatment diligently, whether it is an oil, a spray, a mask or a gel.
 They are formulated specifically to target hair troubles and work best when left for a couple of hours, making them the perfect sleep accessory.
-If using fancy treatments isn’t your thing, then good old oil works beautifully to unveil shiny, smooth locks the next morning.
+If using fancy treatments isn’t your thing, then good old oil works beautifully in protecting hair while sleeping and unveiling shiny, smooth locks the next morning.
 Choose from a wide range of oils such as coconut, jojoba, olive, castor and almond.

 Also read: My Secret List of *Gorgeous Hair* Essentials – All Under Rs 500!